Breaking the Context Ceiling: Implementing Recursive Language Models with LangGraph and TypeScript

 The document doesn't even fit in the context window.
 At 212,959 tokens, it exceeds Claude's 200K limit.
 You can't even start the analysis.
 And even if a model had a large enough window, context rot would degrade the results for a document this size.

-This is the core value proposition: comprehensive analysis that doesn't miss information buried in the middle of long documents, and that works on documents far too large for any single LLM call.
+This is the core value proposition: thorough analysis that doesn't miss information buried in the middle of long documents, and that works on documents far too large for any single LLM call.

 Before you ship this to production, let's talk about the practical challenges.

-Cost is real.
-Let's break down a typical run using our real 904K-character document.
-The chunker produces 127 chunks at ~8K chars each.
-The orchestrator makes one LLM call to select relevant chunks (~30K tokens for chunk summaries).
-It selects 6 chunks, which get processed in parallel (6 LLM calls, ~2K tokens each = 12K tokens input, ~6K tokens output).
-The synthesizer makes one final call (~10K tokens input).
-Total: roughly 52K input tokens, 10K output tokens.
+Cost and latency.
+Let's break down a typical run on our 904K-character document.
+The orchestrator makes one LLM call to generate exploration code (~2K tokens).
+The code executor runs that code, which triggers 8 parallel recursive sub-LM calls via analyzeMultiple() (8 LLM calls, each analyzing a ~5K character section = ~40K tokens input, ~8K tokens output).
+The synthesizer makes one final call (~5K tokens input).
+Total: roughly 47K input tokens, 12K output tokens.

 Failure handling is non-negotiable.
 Any individual LLM call can fail or timeout.
-Wrap worker calls in try-catch blocks and decide whether to fail fast or continue with partial results.
-Rate limiting is common — implement exponential backoff.
-The maxIterations cap prevents runaway loops if the orchestrator misbehaves, but you should also add a wall-clock timeout.
+The code executor wraps execution in try-catch blocks.
+Recursive sub-LM calls can fail — implement exponential backoff.
+The maxTurns cap prevents runaway loops if the orchestrator keeps generating more exploration code, but you should also add a wall-clock timeout.
+Sandbox the VM execution properly — limit memory, timeout long-running code.

-Observability is essential.
-When a run produces bad results, you need to debug.
-Was chunk selection wrong?
-Did a worker hallucinate?
-Did synthesis miss key findings?
-LangSmith (LangChain's tracing platform) integrates directly with LangGraph and shows you the full execution trace — every node, every state transition, every LLM call with prompt and response.
-Invaluable for debugging.
+You need observability.
+When a run produces bad results, you need to answer specific questions: did the LLM generate incorrect code?
+Did a sub-LM call hallucinate?
+Did the code call the wrong utility functions?
+LangSmith integrates directly with LangGraph and shows you the full execution trace — every node, every state transition, every LLM call with prompt and response.
+You can see the exact generated code, the sandbox execution output, and every recursive sub-LM call.

 Here's a quick decision tree to help you choose:

-- Need comprehensive analysis that synthesizes across the entire document? → RLM
+• Need deep analysis that synthesizes across the entire document? → RLM

 RAG is your workhorse for most retrieval tasks.
 RLM is your specialist for complex analysis.

-One more consideration: RLM's structured finding accumulation gives you audit trails.
-You can see exactly which chunks contributed which findings.
-For legal, compliance, or research applications where provenance matters, this is valuable even if RAG would technically work.
+One more consideration: RLM's code-based exploration gives you audit trails.
+You can see exactly what code was generated, which sections were analyzed, and what each recursive sub-call returned.
+For legal, compliance, or research applications where provenance matters, this transparency is valuable even if RAG would technically work.

 Context windows will keep growing.
 We've already seen 10 million token windows (Llama 4 Scout launched with 10M context in April 2025), and this trend will continue.
 But the "lost in the middle" problem persists in current transformer architectures.
 While research into sparse attention, ALiBi, RoPE, and alternative positional encodings may eventually mitigate it through architectural improvements, it remains a practical concern for production systems today.
 Bigger context windows just move the problem further out, they don't solve it.